Cl3m3nt1n4/myuserchrome/README.md

 Hi everyone,

-This is my modified version of https://github.com/turing753/myuserchrome minimal user minimal userChrome.css.
+This is my modified version of https://github.com/turing753/myuserchrome minimal userChrome.css.

 The objective of this version is to be a bit more Microsoft Windows friendly while still perseving as much as possible the original look.